peterddrummond/xspde_matlab/doc/source/data_and_arrays.rst

 Grids in x and k
 ================

+The xSPDE space and momentum grid can have any dimension, provided there is enough memory.
+Using more than six to ten total dimensions causes large time requirements and is not very practical.

 The xSPDE algorithms all use a sequence of interaction pictures.
 Each successive interaction picture is referenced to :math:`t=t_{n}`, for the n-th step starting at :math:`t=t_{n}`, so :math:`\boldsymbol{a}_{I}(t_{n})=\boldsymbol{a}(t_{n})\equiv\boldsymbol{a}_{n}`.
 It is possible to solve stochastic partial differential equations in xSPDE using explicit derivatives, but this is generally less efficient.
 To understand spatial discretization and the interaction picture, we first must understand the xSPDE spatial grids.

-The space grid can have any dimension, provided there is enough memory.

 Space grid
 -------------